 Absolutely.
 There is no “one” garam masala recipe and you can alter it according to your particular tastes as well as the availability of the spices.
 Feel free to use our blend as a guideline for typical spices used in garam masala and tweak it according to your own preferences, both the spices themselves and the ratios.

-How Do You Use Garam Masala?
+How to Use Garam Masala

 Garam masala is a very versatile Indian seasoning blend and you’ll find it called for in both meat and vegetarian dishes.
 In my opinion India makes some of the best vegetarian dishes because the fragrant and flavorful spices bring even the simplest of foods to life.

-Garam masala is used both for its flavor and its aroma characteristics and as such is often added towards the end of the cooking process (sometimes a little is also sprinkled on top).
+It is used both for its flavor and its aroma characteristics and as such is often added towards the end of the cooking process (sometimes a little is also sprinkled on top).
 It’s sometimes used on its own but is more often combined with additional individual spices.
 As with most seasonings, making it fresh from toasted ground spices and using it within a few days will give you the best possible flavor.